-Buying good quality motocross boots for under $300 is no easy task at all on the contrary it can be quite frustrating.
+Buying good quality motocross boots for under $300 is no easy task at all.
+On the contrary, it can be quite frustrating.
 You need to know about the construction, materials used for the boots.
-So, picking the right boots when you’re on a budget is very tricky because there are many companies that have hundreds of options to choose from.
-That’s why we created this buying guide for you, when you finish reading it you will learn a lot of new stuff about motocross boots.
+So, picking the right boots when you’re on a budget is very tricky because many companies have hundreds of options to choose from.
+That’s why we created this buying guide for you.
+When you finish reading it, you will learn a lot of new stuff about motocross boots.

 The best motocross boots under $300 are:

 |O'Neal Sierra Pro||Check On Amazon|

 |Fox Racing Comp R||Check On Amazon|